 General Liability Insurance

 Liability Plus is the most commonly purchased coverage among Nonprofit Chapters and Clubs, and is crucial to the protection of Nonprofit operations as a whole.
-With Liability Plus, no matter how many fundraising dinners, festivals and other events that your Nonprofit organizes, you can worry less about whether or not you are covered, and concentrate more on the success of your event.Quote and Purchase Online Instantly
+With Liability Plus, no matter how many fundraising dinners, festivals and other events that your Nonprofit organizes, you can worry less about whether or not you are covered, and concentrate more on the success of your event.Quote in 15 Seconds

 Liability Plus is available to most local Chapters or Clubs with a master organization wishing to purchase this liability protection.
 Coverage is extended to include any Nonprofit member or volunteer.